hammadsadi/api-mini-ecommerce/README.md

 PORT;
 ```

+4. Add Your Client Site URL on Cors Origin

+5. Menually Create Database ( miniEcommerceDB ) and Collection ( products ) and Insert Your Data to Your Database.
+Please Check client site Public Folder for Dummy Product Data

-4. Run This Project following on this command
+6. Run This Project following on this command

 ```js
 //comment following commands